Wednesday January 7, 2009

 I’m a little slow this week as I’m still recovering from the show.
 Yesterday was a complete blur – I don’t think I actually gained complete consciousness at any point during the day.
 Today is only marginally better.

-Several days of shovelling snow
+Several days of

-away from the pile into the driveway and breaking up the ice underneath cleared the way to the trailer and we were able to get it out.
-The new
+shovelling snow away from the pile into the driveway and breaking up the ice underneath cleared the way to the trailer and we

-truck was ready on time and we were able to pick it up on Wednesday night.
-The truck ended up being ‘beige’.
+were able to get it out.
+The new truck was ready on time and we were able to pick it up on Wednesday night.
+The truck ended up

+being ‘beige’.
 Mel wanted ‘white’.
-The second

-choice was ‘silver’, the third choice was ‘beige’.
-Just for the record, I actually like the ‘beige’.
-Apparently I’m alone in my colour class.
+The second choice was ‘silver’, the third choice was ‘beige’.
+Just for the record, I actually

-The most popular question over the next couple of days was: Why did you get a ‘beige’ truck?
-I pointed out to Mel that we didn’t have a lot of
+you get a ‘beige’ truck?
+I pointed out to Mel that we didn’t have a lot of time to get a truck which prompted the response that

-time to get a truck which prompted the response that we got ‘beige’ because no one else wanted that colour.
+we got ‘beige’ because no one else wanted that colour.
 Enough said.

 We were a little late leaving for the show on Friday; I slept in.
 We got there in good time without any problems.
-It was a very busy weekend
+It was a very

-with Mel helping out in the office and me helping the photographer.
+busy weekend with Mel helping out in the office and me helping the photographer.

+The lack of the second testicle did cause us to get knocked down in the placings and subsequently knocked out of a championship placing.
 The judge liked his fibre so much that he quite literally took about 10 minutes trying to find the second one.
-We were really not disappointed
+We were really not disappointed with the results as the judge had confirmed what we already knew.
+I’m sure he will be fully endowed in the next month or so.

 Saturday April 5, 2008